Falls Road, Belfast: Housing

-By the 1960s the buildings in the area had decayed considerably and the Belfast Corporation introduced a major development plan which involved wholescale demolition of much of the area.
+By the 1960s, the buildings in the area had decayed considerably and the Belfast Corporation introduced a major development plan which involved wholesale demolition of much of the area.
 Many of the old street names were retained in the new housing development.
-In the Divis Street area, the housing was replaced with the Divis Flats complex which consisted of twelve blocks of flats built on top of the historic district formerly known as the Pound Loney.
+In the Divis Street area, the housing was replaced with the Divis Flats complex, which consisted of twelve blocks of flats built on top of the historic district formerly known as the Pound Loney.
 The high point of this redevelopment was Divis Tower.
 Because of its rapid deterioration, the whole complex, except for Divis Tower, was demolished thirty years later and replaced with blocks of terraced housing.